-- 1 To prevent any loss of replicated data, deny further access to users (other than the previously existing Replication Agent pds\username user) to the primary UDB database. - 2 Log in to the Replication Agent 15.1 instance, verify that it is in Replicating state, and allow replication to finish.
-To verify that replication has completed: - a Periodically issue the ra\statistics command, watching until all of the following statistics are zero (0): - Operation queue size Operation data hash size Input queue size Output queue size - b When all of these values are zero, note the Last QID Sent from the last set of statistics. - c Issue the ra\locator update command so that Replication Agent retrieves the truncation point from Replication Server. - d Wait, then issue the ra\locator command again and compare the displayed locator with that of the Last QID Sent.
-If they are different, wait and repeat this step. - e Quiesce the Replication Agent instance by issuing the quiesce command. - f Shut down the Replication instance by issuing the shutdown command. - 3 Follow the steps in the IBM DB2 Universal Database documentation for upgrading UDB version 8 to version 9. - 4 Verify that all the primary database requirements are met as described in "IBM DB2 Universal Database Requirements" on page 81. - 5 Start the Replication Agent instance, and set the use\rssd configuration parameter to true:
+- 1 To prevent any loss of replicated data, deny further access to users (other than the previously existing Replication Agent pds_username user) to the primary UDB database. - 2 Log in to the Replication Agent 15.2 instance, verify that it is in Replicating state, and allow replication to finish.
+To verify that replication has completed: - a Periodically issue the ra_statistics command, watching until all of the following statistics are zero (0):

+- b When all of these values are zero, note the Last QID Sent from the last set of statistics - c Issue the ra_locator update command so that Replication Agent retrieves the truncation point from Replication Server. - d Wait, then issue the ra_locator command again and compare the displayed locator with that of the Last QID Sent.
+If they are different, wait and repeat this step. - e Quiesce the Replication Agent instance by issuing the quiesce command.

+- f Shut down the Replication instance by issuing the shutdown command. - 3 Follow the steps in the IBM DB2 Universal Database documentation for upgrading UDB version 8 to version 9. - 4 Verify that all the primary database requirements are met as described in "IBM DB2 Universal Database Requirements" on page 75.

+Note If the use_rssd configuration parameter was set to true before migration, skip the following step.

+5 Start the Replication Agent instance, and set the use_rssd configuration parameter to true:

+'''

-ra\config use\rssd, true
+ra_config use_rssd, true

+'''